algolia/api-clients-playground/laravel-scout-extended/README.md

 ALGOLIA_SECRET='YOUR ADMIN API KEY'

 # Your database already exists, so you just need to create data and send it to Algolia
-php artisan db:seed && php artisan scout:import
+php artisan migrate --seed && php artisan scout:import

 # See the search query
 php artisan serve